Variation of the uncentered maximal characteristic Function: The optimal rate in lambda

-Even though this is not necessary, in the line corresponding to \cref{eq_summandtoomany} in the proof for the uncentered Hardy-Littlewood maximal function we can actually eliminate the term \(\sm{\mb E\cap \Omega}\) thanks to \Cref{lem_finMf}; see \cref{eq_summandtoomanyagain} in \Cref{sec_uncentered} and the subsequent comment.
+It is not necessary, but in the line corresponding to \cref{eq_summandtoomany} in the proof for the uncentered Hardy-Littlewood maximal function we can actually eliminate the term \(\sm{\mb E\cap \Omega}\) thanks to \Cref{lem_finMf}; see \cref{eq_summandtoomanyagain} in \Cref{sec_uncentered} and the subsequent comment.
 Here this is not so clear because for the dyadic maximal function \Cref{lem_finMf} is weaker.
 But in any case, it suffices to estimate the first term on the right hand side of \cref{eq_summandtoomany}.
-We invoke \Cref{lem_varav} and use the disjointness of the cubes in \(\Q_n\).
-This implies
+We invoke \Cref{lem_varav} and use that the cubes in \(\Q_n\) are disjoint and obtain

 \end{proof}